Make DIY Vintage Spindle American Flags for Decor!

 - Dark paste wax (HERE)

 The first step is easy: visit any retail store or Amazon and grab a few small flags.
-Remove the flags from the wood dowels, no tools needed.
+Remove the flags from the wood dowels; no tools needed.
 Pull them off slowly and watch for staples.
 You’ll end up with a clean edge, perfect for making your spindle flag.

 Using a foam brush, I applied a wood accelerator to 9″ spindles and let the spindles dry.
 I kept it random for that perfect aged look of antique spindles.
-Cindy’s Note: I have said in other posts, such as these lime pots (HERE), pieces age differently.
+Cindy’s Note: I have said in other posts, such as these lime pots (HERE), that pieces age differently.
 This easy technique adds summer vintage vibes.

 Adorable Cindy!
 Happy 4th!!